Q4 2024 Private Markets Investment Briefs

 • There is a robust opportunity set for investments across transportation, energy, renewables, digital, social and environmental infrastructure sectors.
 Unsurprisingly, investments centered around digital infrastructure and the energy transition continue to lead league tables given industry tailwinds.

-• Digital infrastructure and power markets converge, with rapid growth in data center demand challenged by power availability (plus land and water) presenting challenges and opportunities for infrastructure investors.
+• The digital infrastructure and power markets convergence, with rapid growth in data center demand challenged by power availability (plus land and water) presents obstacles and opportunities for infrastructure investors.
 Base rents per kilowatt of capacity are increasing amidst rapid demand growth and scarce supply, reversing a prior trend of rate declines.
 Hyperscalers remain key drivers of demand growth amidst the increased adoption of cloud technologies and AI.
-Attractive development yields (e.g., page 23 of DLR’s IR presentation) persist in the market.
+Attractive development yields persist in the market.
 Despite significant opportunities for infrastructure capital, selectivity is critical to success.
 Obsolescence risk exists for legacy data centers as customers require increasingly efficient (lower PUEs) data centers and racks become increasingly dense (kW/rack), requiring the utilization of more advanced cooling technologies.

 • Continued digitization in an increasingly connected society drives demand growth for wireline and wireless connectivity.
-Wireline opportunity centered around dark fiber (e.g., data center interconnect) and in the buildout of FTTP serving underserved markets.
-A wave of notable dealmaking activity in the FTTP segment, with T-Mobile acquiring sizeable interests in Metronet (KKR/Oak Hill) and Lumos (EQT Infrastructure), followed by Verizon’s recently announced $20bn acquisition of Frontier in early September.
+Wireline opportunities are centered around dark fiber (e.g., data center interconnect) and the buildout of FTTP serving underserved markets.
+There is a wave of notable dealmaking activity in the FTTP segment, with T-Mobile acquiring sizeable interests in Metronet (KKR/Oak Hill) and Lumos (EQT Infrastructure), followed by Verizon’s recently announced $20B acquisition of Frontier in early September.

 • Environmental: There is a large opportunity set across waste and water.
 Fragmentation within the waste sector has created compelling opportunities for consolidation and vertical integration across the waste value chain.